mchoube/gHorcrux/README.md

 # gHorcrux

 Single pane to your personal cloud storage.
-User can manage personal cloud storage like Google Drive, Dropbox and Flickr using a single web UI.
+User can manage various personal cloud storage providers like Google Drive, Dropbox and Flickr using a single web UI.
 Web UI supports drag and drop capabilities.

 Developed by [Mehul Choube](https://github.com/mchoube) during the 2016 Gophergala global hackathon.